TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/dict.rst

 .. c:function:: int PyDict_MergeFromSeq2(PyObject *a, PyObject *seq2, int override)

-   Update or merge into dictionary *a*, from the key-value pairs in *seq2*.
+   Update or merge into dictionary *a*, kutoka the key-value pairs in *seq2*.
    *seq2* must be an iterable object producing iterable objects of length 2, viewed as key-value pairs.
 In case of duplicate keys, the last wins if *override* is true, else the first wins.
 Return ``0`` on success or ``-1``